r-neuschulz/BlockStuff/README.md

 # Additional Information

-ImproveProd aims to provide a streamlined, distraction-free experience for Android users by targeting and blocking sources of unwanted content and time sinks.
+BlockStuff aims to provide a streamlined, distraction-free experience for Android users by targeting and blocking sources of unwanted content and time sinks.
 It leverages the hosts file to ensure system-wide effectiveness and reliability.
-Will require root.
+As such, it requires root.